prikhi/pencil/docs/source/devguide/tutorial/firstshape.rst

     </Shapes>

-Each child node in <For></For> is an behavior that defines how content should be changed according to the properties.
-More details about can be found at the Behavior Reference.
+Each child node in ``<For></For>`` is an behavior that defines how content should be changed according to the properties.
+More details about can be found in the Behavior Reference.

-The $label variable is used in the TextContent behavior in this example shows you the way properties can be referenced in the input arguments for behaviors.
+The ``$label`` variable is used in the ``TextContent`` behavior in this example, demonstrating how properties can be referenced in the input arguments for behaviors.